 Challenge 4 - Complying with HIPAA Regulations

-The HIPPA law is about protecting individuals’ personal medical records and private health information at all costs.
+The HIPAA law is about protecting individuals’ personal medical records and private health information at all costs.
 This regulation was created to allow patients to set boundaries on the use and sharing of their personal health records.

 - Ensure complete integrity, confidentiality, and availability of patients’ medical records.